Riyas-iqbal/techcache/ReadMe.md

 - `express`: Express.js code snippets, examples, and notes.
 - ...

-Feel free to browse the repository and use any code snippets or examples that you find useful.
-However, please note that the code is provided as-is and without any warranties.
-Use at your own risk.

 ## Contributing

+This repository is intended for my personal use, Feel free to browse the repository and use any code snippets or examples that you find useful.
+If you have good knowledge of any of the technologies covered in this repository, you're welcome to contribute additional notes or code snippets by opening a pull request.I'm generally open to accepting new knowledge and insights from others.

-This repository is intended for my personal use, so I'm not currently accepting contributions or pull requests.
-However, if you notice any errors or issues with the code, please feel free to open an issue or reach out to me directly.
+if you notice any errors or issues with the code, please feel free to open an issue or reach out to me directly.

-## License

-This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).